-We’re committed to reaching the goal of 100% renewable electricity for all IKEA operations by FY30 and we want to enable our supply partners to achieve this goal as well.
-We’re providing two ways for them to convert: by financing on-site investments and enabling the purchasing of renewable electricity.
+We’re committed to reaching the goal of 100% renewable electricity for all IKEA operations by 2030 and we want to enable our supply partners to achieve this goal as well.
+We’re providing two ways to help them convert: by financing on-site investments and enabling the purchasing of renewable electricity.

 100% renewable electricity in more IKEA markets

-We reached 100% renewable electricity in our retail and centres operations across 23 countries in FY21.
+We reached 100% renewable electricity in our retail and centers operations across 23 countries in 2021.
 This is particularly satisfying as local availability, policies and regulations can make this challenging.
 We also took the final step to secure that all IKEA owned factories only consume renewable electricity – globally.

 Creating markets for second-hand items